Hoops & Yoyo Ruin Christmas: Plot

-Hoops, Yoyo and Piddles are having fun during the holidays.
+Hoops, Yoyo, and Piddles are having fun during the holidays.
 When they are decorating late at night, Santa Claus and his reindeer fly down to their house's roof, and, as Hoops, Yoyo and Piddles are hiding, delivers presents.
-Hoops, Yoyo and Piddles decide to climb into the bag when Santa is not looking.
-However, Hoops gets stuck and somehow Yoyo and Piddles grasp onto Hoops's hand.
+The trio decide to climb into the bag when Santa is not looking.
+However, Hoops gets stuck and somehow Yoyo and Piddles grasp onto his hand.

 Suddenly, they wind up inside the time-space continuum where Santa can deliver presents to everyone.
 However, the gang loses grip and they wind up in the "Past" portal, breaking the continuum, proven by a chicken turning back into an egg.
-They get transported to an identical universe, and wind up breaking a boy's creation for a toy contest to become a master toymaker.
+They get transported to an identical universe and wind up breaking a teenage boy's creation for a toy contest.
 The part Yoyo accidentally took off is signed with the name "Kris Kringle".
 Hoops suddenly realizes that they are in the past, because he finds out that Kris Kringle is another name for Santa.

-They crawl into Kris's house and try to convince him that they can help him fix it.
-Kris believes them and they help him fix his creation.
-They then all go to the Toy Festival.
-Kris then meets a little girl who never had a toy.
-When they are in line for the judges, Kris is missing.
-Hoops, Yoyo and Piddles suddenly notice that he is talking to the little girl.
+They crawl into Kris Kringle's house and try to convince him that they can help him fix it.
+He believes them, and then the trio help him fix his creation.
+The next day, they all go to the Toy Festival.
+Kris Kringle then meets a little girl who never had a toy.
+When they are in line for the judges, Kris Kringle is missing.
+Hoops, Yoyo, and Piddles suddenly notice that he is talking to the little girl.
 With only a minute left, he must decide whether he should give it to her or win the contest.
-He gives the toy to the girl and they go back home.
+He gives the toy to the girl and they go back home, leaving Hoops and Yoyo shocked.

-At home, the gang is surprised when the little girl redecorated Kris's house.
-The little girl tells him that is not all, and she transforms into a beautiful spirit who turns Kris's house into Santa's workshop.
+At home, the gang is surprised when the little girl redecorated Kris Kringle's house.
+The little girl tells him that is not all, and she transforms into a beautiful spirit who turns the house into Santa's workshop.
 She tells him that she was supposed to look for the next Santa.
-Kris is considered the next Santa and his old sleigh turns into Santa's sleigh, since Kris's sleigh only had one reindeer, gets more reindeer that now can fly.
+He is considered the next Santa, and his old sleigh turns into Santa's sleigh.
+Then more reindeer come that can fly the sleigh.

-Yoyo and Piddles are excited because they can go home now, but Hoops tells them that they might ruin everything again since it is Kris' first night as Santa.
-Yoyo and Piddles agree with Hoops on that and say goodbye to Kris and the spirit and they go inside.
-Before they can, the real Santa Claus flies down and greets them.
-When they get inside they find presents under their tree.
-They have also received an identical version of Kris's toy, but with the gang on it instead.
+Yoyo and Piddles are excited because they can go home now, but Hoops tells them that they might ruin everything again since it is Kris Kringle's first night as Santa.
+Yoyo and Piddles agree with Hoops and say goodbye to Kris Kringle and the spirit.
+They then go inside, but before they can, the real Santa Claus flies down and greets them.
+When they get inside, they find presents under their tree.
+They have also received an identical version of Kris's toy, but with the trio on it instead.